Janjal Pura

-Janjal Pura is a Pakistani humorous situation comedy television series broadcast on Pakistan Television Corporation.
-It revolves around a small town where people from different passions and of different natures live and try to outdo others.
-The crux of the drama revolves around family planning and population control.
+Janjal Pura is a Pakistani humorous situation comedy television series broadcast on Pakistan Television Corporation, Lahore center, and was based on a stag play.
+The story is set in a fictional small town where residents, each driven by different passions and temperaments, constantly vie to outdo one another.
+At the heart of the drama lie themes of family planning and population control.

 It was written by Shahid Nadeem and directed by Tariq Jamil.
-It first aired in 1995.
+It first aired in 1996.

 Plot

-Maasi Phatto, Raju Nai, Khwaja Sara Reema and Resham, cunning nurses of family planning and the newly appointed gynecologist lady doctor are some of the characters from Janjal Pura who live here and try to raise its standard.
-All of its inhabitants work hard in their respective fields and but are not on good terms with each other as they try to outdo each other.
+Maasi Phatto, Raju Nai, Khwaja Sara Reema and Resham, cunning nurses of family planning and the newly appointed gynecologist lady doctor are some of the characters who live in the fictional town and try to raise the standard of living there.
+All of its inhabitants work hard in their respective fields, but they are not on good terms with each other and try to outdo each other.
 However, they unite when their hometown is threatened by some foreign danger.